Welcome to Chapter 4 – Part 1 of our Beginner’s Guide to Microsoft Teams.

 Starting the transition to Microsoft Teams can be relatively easy.
 To achieve the smoothest possible migration, you’ll need start by outlining the steps you’ll take and tools you’ll use whilst planning and executing your migration.
 These will differ depending on the size of your organisation.
 In this guide, we will briefly cover the best steps to follow for small businesses with under 50 employees and large businesses with 50+ employees.

-Before you begin the subsequent stages of your Microsoft Teams deployment, there are a few steps that may be required to avoid any unnecessary hiccups along the way.
+Before you begin the subsequent stages of your Microsoft Teams setup, there are a few steps that may be required to avoid any unnecessary hiccups along the way.

 1. Prepare your network for Microsoft Teams by asking yourself a few questions: